matklad/notablog/README.md

 # This is not a blog

+## Fri Jan  8 00:52:59 MSK 2016

+I've just realized that to become a daemon, one should kill one's father and grandfather.
+Makes perfect sense :)

 ## Sun Jan  3 04:17:56 MSK 2016

 Having spend two weaks debugging a strange TCP performance degradation and